blackducksoftware/synopsys-detect/documentation/src/main/markdown/properties/configuration/overview.md

 # Configuration Property Details

+[company_name] [solution_name] is configured by assigning one or more values to properties.
-This section contains additional details about properties that configure [company_name] [solution_name] execution.
+This topics is this section contain details about the available properties that configure [company_name] [solution_name] execution.